-Foreign service providers who post workers temporarily in Iceland in connection with provision of service, are obligated to notify the directorate and provide certain information.
+Foreign service providers who post workers temporarily in Iceland in connection with provision of service, and self-employed individuals are required to notify the directorate and provide certain information.

 Act no 45/2007 applies to foreign service providers who post workers temporarily in Iceland in connection with provision of service.
 The aim of the act is to clarify requirements and tighten monitoring of the compliance to Icelandic collective agreements and other terms and conditions of service which apply to working facilities, health and safety.
 The act takes into account the provisions of the EEA Agreement and the EU Directives on trade in services and in addition to promoting competition on an equal footing between Icelandic and foreign undertakings, it is intended to discourage social dumping.